jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 As for other simplifications to the progress-tracking system, I do away with the graphing.
-Instead I fasten a pair of hairline-index stickers to the dial and dial ring, repositioning the one on the dial ring into alignment with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.
+Instead I fasten a pair of hairline-index stickers to the dial and dial ring, repositioning the one on the dial ring rightward into alignment with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.

 ## Notes